Midway University: Athletics

 The Midway athletic teams are called the Eagles.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) for most of its sports since the 1991–92 academic year; while its men's & women's bowling, men's & women's swimming, men's volleyball and men's wrestling teams compete in the Mid-South Conference (MSC).
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) for most of its sports since the 1991–92 academic year; while its men's & women's bowling, men's & women's swimming, men's volleyball and men's wrestling teams compete in the Mid-South Conference (MSC).
 Formerly a women's institution, men's sports were added into the Eagles' athletic program since the 2016–17 academic year.

-Midway competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, sprint football, swimming, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball. and co-ed sports include archery, cheer, dance, eSports, and equestrian (hunt seat, western and Dressage).
+Midway competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, sprint football, swimming, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling, and co-ed sports include archery, cheer, eSports, and equestrian (hunt seat, western and Dressage).

-Sprint football

-The next sport to be added is sprint football, a weight-restricted form of American football not governed by the NAIA or the National Collegiate Athletic Association (NCAA).
-Midway will start play in 2022 as one of six charter members of the Midwest Sprint Football League.
+One of the most recently added sports is sprint football, a weight-restricted form of American football not governed by the NAIA or the National Collegiate Athletic Association (NCAA).
+Midway began play in 2022 as one of six charter members of the Midwest Sprint Football League.